This post is part of a series called Hypefaces, where we explore the history and evolution around popular (and not-so-popular) typefaces.

 A Case of the Mondays

 Segoe is a humanist style with an industrial bent, removing any distracting qualities sometimes present in more traditional humanist typefaces.
 In a word, it is intentionally bland.
-If–in any typeface–you notice the letters before you read the words, someone somewhere made an error in design choices.
+If–in any typeface–you notice the letters before you read the words, someone somewhere made an error in type design choices.

 Humanist faces are appropriate in many applications, but especially those involving direct contact with humans (duh).
 They often retain handwriting-like details.